Tastes of Lizzy T participates in affiliate advertising programs. We may earn a commission when you make a purchase through links on our site.

 If I could make this recipe with 2 ½ cans of biscuits, I would, but I realize that may be wasteful if you don’t want to bake a couple of biscuits.
 If you’re looking for a delicious dinner, try our sausage gravy or chicken & noodles and cook up a few of those leftover biscuits to go with it.

-If you don’t eat this all in one sitting while it is fresh, store it at room temperature in an airtight container.
+If you don’t eat this all in one sitting while it is fresh, store it in the refrigerator in an airtight container for up to 3 days.
 Reheat in the microwave.

 A fruity twist on a classic – This Strawberry Monkey Bread with deliciously macerated strawberries is perfect for breakfast or brunch!